tintern-grammar-school/tin-intune-mgmt/README.md

 We are a mixed Windows / iPadOS / macOS environment.
 Suggestions and improvements welcome!

 > [!NOTE]
-> Many of the scripts here require custom functions that are included in our (PowerShell Library)[https://github.com/johnclearytintern/tin-pwsh-library].
+> Many of the scripts here require custom functions that are included in our [PowerShell Library](https://github.com/johnclearytintern/tin-pwsh-library).

 > [!IMPORTANT]
 >